-- 4.3.4 Limitations and Exceptions to Resubmission of a Motion: The above procedure on resubmission of a motion is subject to the following limitations and exceptions: - 1.
-Same Meeting: A motion may not be resubmitted at the same meeting at which the motion was voted upon but not adopted. - 2.
-Material Changes: If material changes have been made to the text of a motion, the revised motion will not be considered a resubmitted motion.
+- 4.3.4 Limitations and Exceptions to Resubmission of a Motion: The above procedure on resubmission of a motion is subject to the following limitations and exceptions: - Same Meeting: A motion may not be resubmitted at the same meeting at which the motion was voted upon but not adopted. - Material Changes: If material changes have been made to the text of a motion, the revised motion will not be considered a resubmitted motion.
 The revised motion will instead be considered a new motion.
-Whether or not a change in the text of a motion is material will be determined at the discretion of the GNSO Council Chair. - 3.
+Whether or not a change in the text of a motion is material will be determined at the discretion of the GNSO Council Chair - 3.
 Timing: A motion will no longer be considered a resubmitted motion once two Council meetings have passed after the meeting at which the motion was voted upon but not adopted.
 The motion will thereafter be considered a new motion.
 For example, if a motion has been voted upon but not adopted at a meeting in January, it would be considered a resubmitted motion if submitted for a meeting in February or March, but would be considered a new motion if submitted for a meeting in April. - 4.
 Motions Not Voted Upon: A motion that has been submitted to the Council but not voted upon (e.g., because the motion was tabled or withdrawn) will not be considered a resubmitted motion if it is submitted again to the Council.
-Instead, such a motion will still be considered a new motion. - 5.
-ICANN Meetings: For purposes of this procedure, all Council sessions at an ICANN Meeting will be considered to be part of a single meeting.
+Instead, such a motion will still be considered a new motion. - ICANN Meetings: For purposes of this procedure, all Council sessions at an ICANN Meeting will be considered to be part of a single meeting. - 4.3.5 Parallel efforts on similar / identical topics should be avoided: Where two or more requests (e.g. in the form of motions) are received by the GNSO Council that propose different processes for addressing the same issue, the GNSO Council as the manager of the overall policy development process must have the flexibility to determine the most appropriate course of action.
+In determining the most appropriate course of action, the GNSO Council should take into account all of the following: - The scope of each process, as expressly delineated in the ICANN Bylaws and the relevant portions of the GNSO Operating Procedures (including the PDP, GGP and EPDP Manuals, as applicable); - 2.
+The information contained in the relevant motion, form or scoping document requesting the initiation of each process; and - Any other materials and information the Council deems relevant, such as the original Board, Supporting Organization or Advisory Committee request to the GNSO (if applicable).